elijahgreenstein/command-line-teaching/_sources/tutorial/upload.rst.txt

 Next steps
 ------------------------------------------------------------

 Content uploads are as simple as that!
-For additional customization, refer to the how-to guides:
+For additional customization, refer to the :doc:`how-to guides <../navigation/howto>`:

 * :doc:`../howto/course`
 * :doc:`../howto/module`